 Identify and approach potential employers

-This will involve using your great market knowledge to consider all angles depending upon your overall aims:
+This will involve using your great market knowledge to consider all angles depending on your overall aims including:

 This will enable you to draw up a list of target potential employers.